Boeing NC-135: Big Crow

 Big Crow is the designation of the two NKC-135 test-bed aircraft (55-3132 and 63-8050) heavily modified for electronic warfare testing.
 These planes were also used as a target simulator for flight testing the Boeing YAL-1 Airborne Laser.
 On March 15, 2007, the YAL-1 successfully fired this laser in flight, hitting its target.
 The target was the NKC-135E Big Crow 1 test aircraft that had been specially modified with a "signboard" target on its fuselage.
 The test validated the system's ability to track an airborne target and measure and compensate for atmospheric distortion.

 Big Crow aircraft were also used as downrange telemetry assets in conjunction with Western Launch and Test Range launches from Vandenberg Air Force Base in California.

 Since 2008, 55-3132 and 63-8050 have been retired, and relegated to the AMARG (Davis-Monthan AFB, Tucson, AZ).

 Other versions

 One aircraft, serial 61–2666, has been modified as an NC-135W to test systems and equipment used on RC-135V and W Rivet Joint reconnaissance aircraft.
 As of September 2023, 61-2666 has been withdrawn from use and stored at DMA.

 From 1975 to 1984, the US used an NKC-135 for its Airborne Laser Lab program.
-The modified NKC-135A carried 10.6 micrometer Carbon Dioxide Laser.
+The modified NKC-135A carried a 10.6 micrometer Carbon Dioxide Laser.
 Tests included successful interceptions of small air-to-air missiles (such as the AIM-9 Sidewinder) and of drone aircraft.
 Despite the combat potential of the system, it was kept strictly experimental.
 However, the SCUD threat faced during the Gulf War reignited interest in an airborne laser system, resulting in the Boeing YAL-1.